Deeper Insights into the Robustness of ViTs towards Common Corruptions: Augmentation Strategies

-Our goal is to generate sample-specific noise conditioned on input images.
-In other words, we aim to apply dynamic weights to derive augmentations superior to ANT.
+\textbf{Conditional ANT} We wish to generate sample-specific noise conditioned on input images.
+In practice, we aim to apply dynamic augmentation weights on top of ANT.
 To this end, we resort to CondConv~\cite{yang2019condconv} which replaces vanilla convolution layers with conditional convolutions in noise generators.
 Specifically, image $x$ will be mapped to a space of $N$ expert weights by a routing function $\mathcal{R}: \mathbb{R}^{C \times H \times W} \rightarrow \mathbb{R}^{N}$.
 Consequently, a customized kernel $\mathcal{W}$ will be generated by the image-specific weights in the same way as conditional DWConv (Eq. \ref{eq:condconv}).
-At present we stick to the original routing function in CondConv, which can be elaborated as,
+At present we stick to the original routing function in CondConv, which can be elaborated as:

-Next, we proceed to fine-tune on ViTs via conditional ANT with $N = 16$.
-Results in Table \ref{tab:noise_eval} suggests that \textit{the dynamic techniques achieves state-of-the-art performance}, which surpasses the best performance of ANT by 0.5\% on DeiT-S for the ImageNet-C accuracy.
-Also, compared to other state-of-the-art method on base model, our results on Deit-B is highly competitive both on ImageNet and ImageNet-C.